SitecorePowerShell/Book/appendix/README.md

 **Legend:** "–" - not supported; "✓" - supported.

+When reviewing the different download packages you may see some names that are not too clear.
+The following list outlines what those names should mean.

+* **N.X : Full N.X release** - This refers to the package used by Standalone and CM roles.
+This includes what is required to see the PowerShell ISE, Console and their associated services.
+* **N.X : Server-side remoting only** - This refers to the package with only files.
+Useful for remotely connecting to SPE.
+* **N.X Authorable Reports : Additional reports and tools** - This package is a sublemental installation to the full version with additional reports.
+* **N.X Remoting : SPE Remoting module for CI/CD** - This provides a Windows PowerShell module for connecting to SPE remotely.
+Use in combination with the full or minimal packages.

 ## Commands

 The following commands are distributed with the Sitecore PowerShell Extensions module.